 If a piece carries one of these marks, send a photo on WhatsApp before posting and we will tell you honestly whether it is worth the trip.
 For the metal-content side of value, see scrap gold value and the gold price today rate table.

 Once you know roughly what your marks mean, the next step is a figure.
 The gold & silver calculator turns a weight and carat into an indicative estimate, and the gold price today page shows indicative per-gram rates by carat.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-gold components, condition and the live precious-metal market.
-To sell, GoldPaid is postal-only: a free tracked label is sent, and Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+To sell, GoldPaid is postal-only: we send a free tracked label, and the parcel travels covered by Royal Mail Special Delivery, with cover that may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.
-The full route is on sell gold by post UK.
+The full route is on sell gold by post UK, and the town pages cover the same steps from one postcode area, for example selling gold from Bradford by post.

 Related guides